 • Click here for the latest from Highways England about the progress of the work to tuen the M4 from J3 to J12 into a smart motorway.

 • West Berkshire is holding a consultation on the subject of the repairs and maintenance required at Aldermaston Wharf Bridge – click here for details.
-You have until 19 March to have your say.
+You have until 19 March (not long now) to have your say.

-• Click here for the December 2018/January 2019 Parish Magazine from Englefield Parish Council.
+• Click here for the February/March 2019 Parish Magazine from Englefield Parish Council.

 • Please click here for dates and venues for the PCSO Have your Say meetings in the Thacham, Theale and Compton & Downlands areas.